 Over many years, and at enormous expense in empirical and theoretical research, psychology has developed tests for measuring intelligence.
 At the end of the test/measurement process, subjects receive a numerical grade attesting to their intelligence level, known as the Intelligence Quotient (IQ).
 To what extent does IQ attest to one’s level of intelligence?
 The following example substantiates that the IQ numerical grade is extremely problematic.

 As an exercise, let us assume that Einstein’s intelligence level was very high, with an IQ of 150.
-Is it then possible to argue that his intelligence level was equal to the total intelligence level of three retarded persons each of whom had IQ = 50?
+Is it then possible to argue that his intelligence level was equal to the total intelligence level of three individuals with mental retardation, each of whom had IQ = 50?
 If one assumes that IQ is a quantitative attribute (i.e., its structure is additive) then the answer is yes!
 But this answer is utterly ridiculous.
 Hence, one may propose that in many cases like this, psychology plays the math game correctly but without mirroring the psychological reality.
 Despite this drawback, one justification for the use of IQ grades is practical: to predict one’s success in other tasks (see Coombs et al., 1970).

 Consciousness

 Several researchers argue that there is no problem in measuring, on an interval scale, subjective variables such as attitude, attractiveness, and feelings (e.g., Algom, 2019a, b).
 I disagree.
-Take for example the variable of attractiveness and consider the following possibility: Danny is attracted to X more than to Y; Danny is attracted to Y more than to Z; but Danny is attracted to Z more than to X!
+Take, for example, the variable of attractiveness and consider the following possibility: Danny is attracted to X more than to Y; Danny is attracted to Y more than to Z; but Danny is attracted to Z more than to X!
 The additivity relation breaks down; nevertheless, no one will be surprised by this case, just as no one will be astonished by the following results of several soccer games: Team A defeated Team B, Team B defeated Team C, but Team C defeated Team A!

 Our responses and actions are not purely motor movements — they are saturated with conscious experiences: sensations, feelings, intentions, wishes, and desires.
 Nevertheless, no unit of measurement has yet been developed for conscious experience.
 For example, it seems ludicrous to define a measurement unit of love (UMlove), and say that Jacob loves Rachel 7.5 UMlove more than he loves Leah.
-By this example, I do not suggest that one may not say that Jacob loves Rachel more than Leah, only that it is not possible to measure Jacob’s love for Leah, and say that it is 10UMlove while his love for Rachel is 17.5UMlove.
-Similarly, Von Kries proposes that: “One cannot explain what it means to say that one pain is exactly 10 times as strong as another.” (cited in Michell (1999, p.
+Thus, although Jacob may indeed love Rachel more than Leah, it is not possible to measure Jacob’s love for Leah and say that it is 10UMlove while his love for Rachel is 17.5UMlove.
+Similarly, Von Kries contends that, “One cannot explain what it means to say that one pain is exactly 10 times as strong as another” (cited in Michell (1999, p.
 88).
 Michell suggested that Von Kries did not realize that the quantity objection is connected to empirical testing (see also Marks and Algom, 1998).

 In effect, I propose that the lack of scientific understanding of consciousness is the main reason why psychology, which adopted the methodology of the natural sciences, has not succeeded empirically in discovering real UMs for conscious behavior.
 If for consciousness one would discover UMs which are based on certain neurophysiological processes, a complete and satisfactory explanation of consciousness in terms of brain processes would be developed.
-However, as I have argued elsewhere (Rakover, 2018), to date there is no accepted theory that explains satisfactorily the relation between mind and body, consciousness and brain.
+However, as I have argued elsewhere (Rakover, 2018), to date there is no accepted theory that explains satisfactorily the relationship between mind and body, consciousness and brain.

 The “Unit-equality” Criterion